 Always talk to, not about, the person who is dying.
 When you come into the room, it is a good idea to identify yourself, saying something like "Hi, Bob.
 It's Mary, and I've come to see you."
 Another good idea is to have someone write down some of the things said at this time—both by and to the one dying.
 In time, these words might serve as a source of comfort to family and friends.
 People who are looking for ways to help may welcome the chance to aid the family by writing down what is said.

-There may come a time when a dying person who has been confused suddenly seems clear-thinking.
-Take advantage of these moments, but understand that they might be only temporary, not necessarily a sign he or she is getting better.
+There may come a time when a dying person who has been confused suddenly seems clear-thinking and seems to rally before death.
+Take advantage of these moments, but understand that they are usually only temporary, not necessarily a sign he or she is getting better.